Home » Recipes » German Chocolate Brownies

 • Egg Yolk – This helps thicken your frosting!

-• Salted Butter – Using salted butter helps add just the right amount of salt to help cut some of the sweetness in this frosting.
+• Salted Butter – Using salted butter makes this frosting rich and decadent.
+The added salt helps to cut some of the sweetness.

-• Vanilla Extract – A splash of vanilla helps round out the flavors and give this frosting a deliciosu flavor!
+• Vanilla Extract – A splash of vanilla helps round out the flavors and give this frosting a delicious flavor!

 • Chopped Pecans – Not only do these add crunch, but they also add SO.
 MUCH.
 FLAVOR!